-Cave-1 of Udayagiri (Fig.1): This is within 2 storied Ranigumpha cave complex having 2 openings, each opening leads to a one inner chamber.
-The inner chamber is 3-7 m in width, 15-20 m in length and ½ to 1½ m in height.
-There are three large holes leading to tunnels about ½ m diameter and 1 to 5 m long.
-Many small holes and crevices are found.
+Cave-1 of Udayagiri (Fig.1): This is located within the 2-storey Ranigumpha cave complex and has 2 openings, each opening leading to an inner chamber.
+The inner chamber is 3-7 m in wide, 15-20 m long and ½ to 1½ m high.
+There are three large holes leading to tunnels about ½ m in diameter and 1 to 5 m long.
+There are many small holes and crevices.
 Structures resembling shelves are also present.
-The temperature inside the cave during summer is 30±5°C and during winter it is 25±5°C.
+The temperature inside the cave 30±5°C in summer and 25±5°C in winter.